johnfedoruk/bangular/docs/TOOLS.md

-# Developer Tools for Angular
+# Developer Tools for Bangular

 Here you will find a collection of tools and tips for keeping your application perform well and contain fewer bugs.

-## Angular debug tools in the dev console
+## Bangular debug tools in the dev console

-Angular provides a set of debug tools that are accessible from any browser's developer console.
+Bangular provides a set of debug tools that are accessible from any browser's developer console.
 In Chrome the dev console can be accessed by pressing Ctrl + Shift + j.